Royal National Park Coastal Cabin Communities: Heritage listing

 The cabin communities are an important aspect of the history of Royal National Park itself.
 The establishment of nature conservation groups is a key aspect of the identified national values of RNP and the tension between nature conservation and recreation management, including the future of the cabins, is a major theme in the history of Royal National Park.
 The cabins and extent of the cabin community areas are evidence of the extension of the National Park (later Royal National Park) in 1950 and the commitment of the then government to conserve important landscapes in response to the lobbying of both nature conservation and cabins groups (State Significant).

 The place has a strong or special association with a person, or group of persons, of importance of cultural or natural history of New South Wales's history.

 The historical associations of the coastal cabin communities of Little Garie, Era and Burning Palms encompass both the Sydney and Illawarra regions, with some of these associations extending back to the 1920s and most being continuous since the 1940s.
 Broad historical associations are found with the northern Illawarra mining communities generally and that of Helensburgh in particular.
 This association is reflected most strongly in the Burgh Hill area of Era.

 There are strong historical associations between the Surf Life Saving clubs formed in each cabin area with other clubs in the Sydney metropolitan area and with other emergency rescue services.

 There have been historical associations between the cabin communities and the observance of ANZAC Day ceremonies, with dawn services held regularly at places such as Little Garie.

 The cabin communities are associated with early Sydney and Illawarra bushwalking groups who joined with cabin owners to lobby for the extension of the national park in the 1940s, although at times the bushwalking groups have lobbied to have the cabins removed.

 The cabins are significant for their long historic associations with artists, musicians, writers and poets over time including Gordon Andrews, Max Dupain, Hal Missingham, Margret Olley, David Moore, Roland Robinson and more recently Chris O'Doherty aka Reg Mombasa.

-While connected with a wide variety of people and groups of broad significance in the Sydney region, the cabins communities are not considered to meet this criterion at a State level.
+While connected with a wide variety of people and groups of broad significance in the Sydney region, the cabins communities are not considered to meet this criterion at a state level.

 The place is important in demonstrating aesthetic characteristics and/or a high degree of creative or technical achievement in New South Wales.

-The cabin communities of Little Garie, Era and Burning Palms demonstrate aesthetic and creative achievement from the combination of large village-like groupings of a now rare vernacular building type located within dramatic landscape settings of cleared former pastoral areas separated by erodible cliffs and backed by the rainforest escarpment.
-These distinctive cabin landscapes have no direct comparison in terms of scale and setting in NSW.
+The cabin communities of Little Garie, Era and Burning Palms are large village-like groupings of a now rare vernacular building type located within landscape settings of cleared former pastoral areas separated by erodible cliffs and backed by the rainforest escarpment.
+These cabin landscapes have no direct comparison in terms of scale and setting in NSW.